-- (1) Includes 1,680,671 shares of common stock issuable upon conversion of NewLink Series E preferred stock. - (2) Includes 790,320 shares Dr. Charles Link has the right to acquire through the exercise of stock options within 60 days of June 30, 2011.
-Includes 272,898 shares of common stock issuable upon conversion of NewLink Series E preferred stock issued in connection with our acquisition of BPS in exchange for 1,500,000 shares of BPS Series B common stock currently held by Dr. Link. - (3) Includes 52,856 shares held by Christina Marie Vahanian, and 553,592 shares Dr. Vahanian has the right to acquire through the exercise of stock options within 60 days of June 30, 2011.
-Includes 72,772 shares of common stock issuable upon conversion of NewLink Series E preferred stock issued in connection with our acquisition of BPS in exchange for 400,000 shares of BPS Series B common stock currently held by Dr. Vahanian. - (4) Includes 79,186 shares Dr. Raffin has the right to acquire through the exercise of stock options within 60 days of June 30, 2011.
-Includes 9,096 shares of common stock issuable upon conversion of NewLink Series E preferred stock issued in connection with our acquisition of BPS in exchange for 50,000 shares of BPS Series B common stock currently held by Dr. Raffin. - (5) Includes 89,807 shares Mr. Lynn has the right to acquire through the exercise of stock options within 60 days of June 30, 2011. - (6) Includes 101,856 shares Mr. Talarico has the right to acquire through the exercise of stock options within 60 days of June 30, 2011.
-Includes 2,714 shares of common stock issuable upon the conversion of NewLink Series C preferred stock held by NLG Series C, LLC.
-Includes 9,096 shares of common stock issuable upon the conversion of NewLink Series E preferred stock issued in connection with our
+- (1) Includes 1,069,519 shares of common stock issuable upon conversion of NewLink Series E preferred stock.
+Because the number of common shares that will be issued upon conversion of the Series E preferred stock depends on the initial public offering price per share in this offering, the actual number of common shares issuable upon such conversion will likely differ from the numbers set forth above. - (2) Includes 790,322 shares Dr. Charles Link has the right to acquire through the exercise of stock options within 60 days of June 30, 2011.
+Includes 173,663 shares of common stock issuable upon conversion of NewLink Series E preferred stock issued in connection with our acquisition of BPS in exchange for 1,500,000 shares of BPS Series B common stock currently held by Dr. Link.
+Because the number of common shares that will be issued upon conversion of the Series E preferred stock depends on the initial public offering price per share in this offering, the actual number of common shares issuable upon such conversion will likely differ from the numbers set forth above. - (3) Includes 52,857 shares held by Christina Marie Vahanian, and 553,596 shares Dr. Vahanian has the right to acquire through the exercise of stock options within 60 days of June 30, 2011.
+Includes 46,310 shares of common stock issuable upon conversion of NewLink Series E preferred stock issued in connection with our acquisition of BPS in exchange for 400,000 shares of BPS Series B common stock currently held by Dr. Vahanian.
+Because the number of common shares that will be issued upon conversion of the Series E preferred stock depends on the initial public offering price per share in this offering, the actual number of common shares issuable upon such conversion will likely differ from the numbers set forth above. - (4) Includes 79,190 shares Dr. Raffin has the right to acquire through the exercise of stock options within 60 days of June 30, 2011.
+Includes 5,789 shares of common stock issuable upon conversion of NewLink Series E preferred stock issued in connection with our acquisition of BPS in exchange for 50,000 shares of BPS Series B common stock currently held by Dr. Raffin.
+Because the number of common shares that will be issued upon conversion of the Series E preferred stock depends on the initial public offering price per share in this offering, the actual number of common shares issuable upon such conversion will likely differ from the numbers set forth above.
+Excludes 3,571 shares of our common stock issuable upon exercise of stock options granted to Dr. Raffin by our Board of Directors on July 29, 2011, which will not become effective until the pricing of the Company's initial public offering.